For purposes of this document, the following definitions apply:

 In the event that the Council wishes to change this Charter, the Council may pass a motion to make an amendment to the Charter.
 Such amendments are intended for situations where the Council in its discretion wishes to change the mechanisms of governance or the rules governing all members of Grievance and thus should not be made lightly.
-Passing a motion to amend the Charter requires an affirmative vote from no fewer than six of the nine active Council members.
+Passing a motion to amend the Charter requires an affirmative vote from no fewer than six of the eight active Council members.
 All Charter amendments must be reported to Grievance’s membership at large through published Council meeting minutes or via an announcement in the Grievance forums.

 Section II – Errata

 For those instances when a decision must be made that is not directly covered by the Charter, but the decision in question does not require an amendment to the Charter itself, the Council may codify its decisions in an Errata section.
 The Council will not make additions to the Errata section except in cases where omission would cause confusion or be otherwise detrimental to the good of Grievance.
 The Errata will be posted as a “living document” that, while separate from the Charter, is binding on all members of Grievance as an extension of the Charter.
-Passing a motion to add to or change the Errata requires an affirmative vote from no fewer than six of the nine active Council members.
+Passing a motion to add to or change the Errata requires an affirmative vote from no fewer than six of the eight active Council members.